NCATSTranslator/ReasonerAPI/MigrationAndImplementationGuide1-4.md

 ]
 ```

-However, an ARA also discretion in the construction of the analysis blocks as well.
-All three of thos analysis blocks can be combined into a single analysis instead.
+However, an ARA also has discretion in the construction of the analysis blocks as well.
+All three of those analysis blocks can be combined into a single analysis instead.
 If that decision is made, then the results would look like this instead.

 ```
 "results": [